egordm/celery-workshop/README.md

 ## Chapter 1: Celery Basics

-Learn through four hands-on exercises:
+Learn through five hands-on exercises:

 ### Exercise 1: Call a Task
 Learn to use `.delay()` and `.apply_async()` by implementing `run_add_numbers()`.